jeffreylanters/react-unity-webgl/README.md

 #### Example implementation

 A basic implementation could look something like this.
-In the following example we'll remove an event listener from the built-in progress event when the component will unmount.
+In the following example we'll remove an event listener from the built-in on progress event, when the component will unmount.

 ```jsx
 // File: App.jsx